Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Timescales for gravitational wave detection

 \section{Timescales for gravitational wave detection}

-In this section, we apply the radiation reaction equations (equations \eqref{eq:pdotsds} and \eqref{eq:edotsds}) to estimate the inspiral timescales for gravitational wave detection.
+In this section, we apply the radiation reaction equations (Eqs. \eqref{eq:pdotsds} and \eqref{eq:edotsds}) to estimate the inspiral timescales for gravitational wave detection.
 Detectors will be operating for only a limited amount of time and therefore can only detect transient gravitational wave signals from sources for a given range of lengthscale or timescale.
-For the space-based detector LISA, the operation time is only up to 4.5 years before closing down for improvements \cite{amaro2007intermediate,colpi2024lisa}.
+For the space-based detector LISA, the operation time is only up to 4 - 10 years before shutting down \cite{amaro2007intermediate,colpi2024lisa}.
 Signals can only enter the detector frequency range and can be detected at the ``lifetime" of the detector, which can translate to sources up to a range of length or timescale.
-Sources that plunge less than the detector lifetime as well as those that cannot reach the frequency of the detector bandwidth will be irrelevant sources for detection.
-It will then be important to predict sources in a specific range of orbital parameters that can decay in a specific time.
-In this section, we obtain an analytical inspiral timescale formula in terms of orbital parameters that can describe the decay of a binary, similar to what was derived by \cite{peters1964gravitational} and extract what effect the cosmological constant may bring.
+It will then be important to predict how long would relevant sources in a specific range of orbital parameters will stay in the LISA band for detection.
+Specifically, we obtain an analytical inspiral timescale formula in terms of orbital parameters that can describe the decay of a binary, similar to what was derived by \cite{peters1964gravitational} and extract what effect the SdS parameter may bring.

-For circular orbits, an exact analytic decay timescale with the effect of the cosmological constant can be derived similarly in \cite{peters1964gravitational}.
-Peters' argument of minimal dependence of $e(p)$ can also be used to extend the suitability of the timescale to eccentric orbits.
+For circular orbits, an exact analytic decay timescale with the effect of the SdS parameter can be derived similarly in \cite{peters1964gravitational}.
+Peters' argument regarding the minimal dependence of $e(p)$ can also be used to extend the suitability of the timescale to eccentric orbits.
 We start by deriving the inspiral timescale as the integral of the inverse of the $\dot{p}$ equation.
 Integrating up to near-coalescence, the timescale, $\tau$, becomes a function of the initial orbital parameters.
-Up to $\mathcal{O}(\lambda)$, the timescale with a cosmological constant is derived as a factor multiplied to Peters' timescale $\tau_P$,
+Up to $\mathcal{O}(\lambda)$, the timescale with an SdS parameter is derived as a factor multiplied by Peters' timescale $\tau_P$, such that